malcolmbarrett/malco.io/content/authors/malcolm-barrett/_index.md

 - Visitors
 ---

-I am an R developer and a PhD student in Epidemiology at the University of Southern California.
-My work in public health has spanned on-ground clinical education and research for clinical and cohort studies.
+I am a data scientist, an R developer, and an epidemiologist.
+My work in public health has spanned clinical education, health data science courses, and research for clinical and cohort studies.
 Previously, I was an intern at RStudio, and I served two years in AmeriCorps at federally-qualified health centers in Michigan and New York City.